ypei1/ypei1.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Research Fellow at the Institute of Nuclear and New Energy Technology (INET) at Tsinghua University.
 I received my Ph.D. in Economics from the [University of Houston](https://www.uh.edu/class/economics/) in 2025, where I was supervised by Dr. [Kei-Mu Yi](https://sites.google.com/site/yikeimu2/home).
+I would like to express my special thanks and heartfelt appreciation to Professor Yu, Professor Tang, Professor Ju, and Professor Ma for their help and kindness during the special time of the final year of my Ph.D. career.

 My current research lies at the intersection of international economics, environmental economics, and the Chinese economy.